 Hoss takes two months of leave.
 He sees a little black boy steal a candle.
 He learns the boy wants the candle to make a wish.
 As he gets to know the boy and his family, he decides to try to help the ...

 Bret and Bart Maverick (and in later seasons, their English cousin, Beau) are well dressed gamblers who migrate from town to town always looking for a good game.
 Poker (five-card draw) is ...
 See full summary »

-The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Col. MacKenzie.
+The Shiloh Ranch in Wyoming Territory of the 1890s is owned in sequence by Judge Garth, the Grainger brothers, and Colonel MacKenzie.
 It is the setting for a variety of stories, many more ...
 See full summary »

-Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts and Rocky Mountains.
+Stories of the journeys of a wagon train as it leaves post-Civil War Missouri on its way to California through the plains, deserts, and Rocky Mountains.
 The first treks were led by gruff, ...
 See full summary »

-The Cartwright's ten-thousand square mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
+The Cartwright's one-thousand square mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
 Each of the sons was born to a different wife of Ben's; none of the mothers is still alive.
 Adventures are typical western ones, with lots of personal relationships/problems thrown in as well.Written by

 Ed Stephan <email@example.com>